Arthur Dunn: Death and legacy

 He died in his sleep in Ludgrove on 20 February 1902 at the young age of 41.
 In the week preceding his death, he had refereed a football match between Ludgrove's own XI and Oxford University and played hockey on the ice at Trent Park near the school, when he complained of tiredness.
 On the day he died he had visited the House of Commons with M.P.
 Colonel William Kenyon-Slaney, whose son was then a pupil at Ludgrove.
 He was buried at Little Shelford, Cambridgeshire, where he was brought up.

-"ATB" left a widow and three children.
-His youngest daughter, Olive Mary, became an author and also wrote for the satirical magazine Punch.
+Dunn left a widow and three children.
+His youngest daughter, Olive Mary, became an author, by the name of Mary Dunn (writer), and also wrote for the satirical magazine Punch.
 His only son, John H. M. Dunn, became a 2nd Lieutenant with the Royal Field Artillery and was killed in action in the First World War on the Somme in September 1916.
 His eldest daughter, Marjorie Florence, was awarded an MBE in 1920 for her work with the Red Cross during that war.
 His wife Helen outlived him by 26 years and died in 1949 aged 81.

 After his death the Arthur Dunn Cup was instituted in his memory, based on an idea he proposed shortly before his death.
 This is a football competition for "Old Boys" teams of various leading public schools, and was first competed for in the 1902–03 season.